Growing a Care Home Business

 Remember there will be architects and surveyors fees to pay before the work even starts.

 There are a number of financial solutions available.
-Funding this type of work might be provided with a Commercial Mortgage - or remortgage - on your existing property.
+Funding for this type of work might be provided with a commercial mortgage - or remortgage - on your existing property.
 This would allow you to raise a high level of funding, capable of dealing with most building projects.
-Rates for this type of loan may be low, sometimes as low as 2% above base rate, and you may be able to have up to 10 years to repay.
+Rates for this type of loan may be low, sometimes as low as 2% above the base rate, and you may be able to have up to 10 years to repay.

 The other costs involved

-Of course, it will not be enough to simply provide additional rooms.
-You may need to fit out your extended business, furnishing communal areas, and providing equipment such as medical beds, wheelchairs and hoists.
+Of course, it will not be enough to simply provide additional rooms for your care or nursing home.
+Care home operators will also need to fit out the newly extended business, furnishing communal areas, and providing equipment such as medical beds, wheelchairs and hoists.

 An alternative may be leasing, which can bring in equipment with no upfront costs.
 This may be more suitable for items such as medical beds with a high cost and limited life - the lease arrangement may include maintenance, making planning ahead simpler - you will know all the costs involved in your purchase.

 Funding to grow your care home

 At Rangewell, we aim to help businesses like yours get funding for care homes.

 As independent brokers, we know the lenders and have access to a wide range of lenders who can help to turn your growth plans into a reality.

 So, if you're looking for a way to grow your care home operation, and want to find out more about what we can do for you, simply give us a call today.